EPSO receives donation of 24 bulletproof vests from Giles Automotive

-A bulletproof vest can be the difference between life and death for law enforcement officers.
-A local car dealership reached out to the Evangeline Parish Sheriff’s Office, to purchase a round of vests for all of it’s deputies.
+EVANGELINE PARISH, La.
+(KLFY)- A bulletproof vest can be the difference between life and death for law enforcement officers.
+A local car dealership reached out to the Evangeline Parish Sheriff’s Office, to purchase a round of vests for all of its deputies.

 Evangeline Parish Sheriff Charles Guillory says this donation will help keep deputes safe.
 “If it fits perfectly, it will protect the officer.
 That’s the difference,” said Guillory.